Post

 Step 6, Fold in the dry ingredients

 Switch to a spatula.
-Add the sifted flour and cocoa to the wet mixture and fold gently until no dry streaks remain.
+Tip the sifted flour and cocoa from the dry bowl into the wet mixture and fold gently until no dry streaks remain.
 Do not overmix and do not use the electric whisk here.
 The batter will be thick and glossy.

 Step 7, Pour into the tin